 Firstly, a whole foods vegan diet doesn’t mean that you only shop in Whole Foods!
 A whole foods diet basically means that you eat food in its whole – i.e. original or natural – form; in other words, the opposite of processed food.
 For example, instead of eating high fructose corn syrup, which derives from corn but has been so refined that it’s lost all goodness whatsoever, you would eat the actual corn, in its natural state, as in corn-on-the-cob.
 In other words, it’s about eating as nature intended; when we process and refine whole ingredients, we filter out so much of what makes the thing healthy.
 We end up with a product that is not found in nature, and for good reason!
 It’s not balanced anymore, and that’s when it starts to have negative consequences on our health.
 Taking the example of sugar again, when you eat a whole piece of fruit you’re eating sugar, of course, but because it’s in its whole form, as nature intended, it has fibre and other goodness which tempers the sugar rush and means that you don’t get such a spike in your blood sugar levels.
 Nature’s not stupid!
 She gave us these beautiful, perfect ingredients that are already balanced, with just the right amount of sugar, fat, etc., so the work’s already been done for us.
 When we start to mess with that, that’s when we get into trouble health-wise.

-That doesn’t mean you can’t eat anything processed on a whole food diet; obviously all cooked food is processed in a way (and this isn’t a raw diet, after all!).
+That doesn’t mean you can’t eat anything processed on a whole food diet; obviously all cooked food is processed in a way.
 But, for me, it means that:

 a) I try to do as much processing as I can myself, so that I know exactly what’s gone into the final product (no additives or preservatives) and how it’s been processed (i.e. what methods, like not deep-fat frying, for example!).
 So, for example, instead of buying a jar of pasta sauce (which is usually filled with sugar) I would just make my own using whole tomatoes, spices, etc.